 Paying for bills, feeding the kids and keeping a safe “roof over the head” — these are just a few of the challenges single mothers are forced to deal with alone.

-In Maine, the state makes every possible efforts to assist single-parent families who struggle to make ends meet.
+In Maine, the state makes every possible efforts to assist single parent families, many of whom struggle to make ends meet.

 In Maine, the aim of TANF is to provide temporary assistance with basic needs for families with children whose lives have been disrupted by divorce, illness, unemployment or similar challenges.